 Amtrak is a nation-wide rail service operating in 46 states, Washington D.C., and Canada.
-Amtrak operates two routes in Ventura County: The Pacific Surfliner, which provides 11 daily round trips between San Diego and San Luis Obispo with stops in Ventura, Oxnard, Camarillo, Moorpark, and Simi Valley; and the Coast Starlight, which provides one trip a day between Los Angeles and Seattle with stops located in Oxnard and Simi Valley.
+Amtrak operates two routes in Ventura County: The Pacific Surfliner, which provides four round trips between San Diego and Goleta with two trips extending to San Luis Obispo.
+Ventura County stops include Ventura, Oxnard, Camarillo, Moorpark, and Simi Valley.
+The Coast Starlight, which provides one trip a day between Los Angeles and Seattle with stops located in Oxnard and Simi Valley.